-- training and support services
+training and support services

-over the period of hire on a straight line basis, when the loss or damage is identified, when a right to consideration arises on the delivery of the training course.
+when a right to consideration arises on the delivery of the training course.

 Revenue arising from the sale of ex-hire fleet assets, fuel and consumables is recognised in the income statement when the significant risks and rewards of ownership have been transferred to the buyer.